Migration from Old MTX

 The migration script is part of @sap/cds-mtxs

 .
-You can call it locally or during application deployment.
+You can run it locally or during application deployment.
 Before running the script, you need to make the configuration changes mentioned earlier.

 It also needs access to the application bindings.
 That means, when running locally, it has to run in hybrid mode.